 Plan Information

 The City of Boise has two self-funded plans available for non-temporary employees who are regularly scheduled to work 20 or more hours per week.
-You may select the plan and level of coverage which best meets the needs of you and your family members.

 Renewed!
 Diabetic Prevention Program - 16 week program to reduce the likelihood of developing diabetes.
 Click here to see if you qualify!